Read Zhuangzi with voice, context, and method in the same frame.

 Prompt 3: Where does Zhuangzi's view face its strongest objection?

-In plain terms: The strongest objection is whether radical perspectival freedom can preserve practical judgment or dissolves criticism into butterfly-shaped mist.
+The pressure point is whether radical perspectival freedom can preserve practical judgment or dissolves criticism into butterfly-shaped mist.
+A good section should let that challenge land in plain language before it tries to rescue the view.

-5. Voice and method: Preserve the way the philosopher thinks, especially where parable and reversal: he makes rigid distinctions wobble until the reader notices how much seriousness was theater shapes the content.
+3. Likely defense: Parable and reversal: he makes rigid distinctions wobble until the reader notices how much seriousness was theater keeps the reply tied to how Zhuangzi actually reasons.

 Prompt 4: How should a contemporary reader begin with Zhuangzi?